cloudnative-pg/cloudnative-pg/docs/src/security.md

 RoleBinding and ClusterBinding, meaning that a set of permissions will be namespaced and other permissions will be cluster wide.

-### Why cluster wide permissions are needed?
+### Why are cluster wide permissions needed?

-Currently the operator requires cluster wide permissions only for `namespace` and `nodes` objects, all the other permissions can be namespaced or cluster wide.
+Currently the operator requires cluster wide permissions only for `namespace` and `nodes` objects.
+All the other permissions can be namespaced or cluster wide.

-The reason for these permissions are:
+The reason for these mandated permissions are:

-* namespace: required to handle the deletion of namespaces containing Clusters.
+- namespace: required to handle the deletion of namespaces containing Clusters.
-* nodes: required to switch to a different instance if the primary is on a node being cordoned or drained.
-Without this, the PodDistructionBudget would keep the primary Pod from being evicted, preventing the maintenance operation from being completed.
+- nodes: required to switch to a different instance if the primary is on a node being cordoned or drained.
+Without this, the PodDisruptionBudget would keep the primary Pod from being evicted, preventing the maintenance operation from being completed.

 These permissions, even if someone get access to the `ServiceAccount`, that are only; `get`, `list` and `watch`, will not have access to nothing more than just see, and if that